jxnwrxght/Nonprofit-Lead-Sourcing-Outreach-Automation/README.md

 # Nonprofit Lead Sourcing & Outreach Automation

-A workflow redesign and AI-assisted outreach system built for Community Healing Zong to improve partner sourcing, qualification, outreach, and relationship management.
+A workflow redesign and AI-assisted outreach system built for Community Healing Zone to improve partner sourcing, qualification, outreach, and relationship management.

 The goal was simple: spend less time on manual research and admin work, so more time could be spent building partnerships and serving people.